michyang8/mp0-fall2015/README.md

 * Note that the `git` commands in the previous step were provided as an example.
 You should get comfortable with using `git` as suitable.

 * You will create a PDF document with (i) the graph that shows the running times for the first 55 Fibonacci numbers and (ii) a short discussion (one paragraph) on whether it is easier to test if a number is a Fibonacci number or whether it is easier to generate the Fibonacci numbers.
 The exact format for this document is available on [Gradescope](https://gradescope.com/) under an assignment named `MP0`.
+Submit this document using Gradescope.